voidrender/Collator/README.md

 # Collator
-An Xcode plugin which alphabetizes property names.
+An Xcode plugin that alphabetizes property names.